Thank you for taking the time to complete this survey!

 Information provided will remain strictly confidential and absolutely no identifying information will be used.

 How to complete the survey

 - You will be mailed a copy of the survey to complete and return

 - If you prefer, you can complete the survey on-line

 Thank you very much for your time and participation!

 First Destination Report

 Albion College is interested in what happens to our students once they graduate.
-Each year the Office of Career Development surveys graduates to gather information on what they are doing in the areas of employment, graduate / professional school, and volunteer service.
-This information is used by the Office of Career Development and other departments at Albion College to continue to change and improve the services we provide our students and alumni.
+Each year the Career and Internship Center surveys graduates to gather information on what they are doing in the areas of employment, graduate / professional school, and volunteer service.
+This information is used by the Career and Internship Center and other departments at Albion College to continue to change and improve the services we provide our students and alumni.

 First Destination Reports

 We want to include you in our next First Destination Report!
 The survey for the Class of 2013 is now available.
 Please take the time to vist the link below and complete the survey.